 This is the true heart of Kairos.
-It consists of small, 3-to-5-person accountability groups meeting on a regular basis, (preferably weekly) praying together, and sharing their past week's experiences by answering five basic questions about how you have helped someone, what you have learned, where have you messed up and how you are thankful.
-Each meeting typically lasts an hour and a half.
-Depending on Centre requirements.
-This event is essential and what makes Kairos so successful in changing hearts, minds and behaviour over time.
+It consists of small, 3-to-5-person accountability groups meeting on a regular basis, (preferably weekly) praying together, and sharing their past week's experiences by answering five basic questions about how they have helped someone, what they have learned, where have they messed up and how they are thankful.
+Each meeting typically lasts an hour and a half, depending on Centre requirements.
+This is essential and it's what makes Kairos so successful in changing hearts, minds and behaviour over time.
 Prayer and Share is described in depth in our Program Manual, pages 279-291.